 Note: These State of Minnesota reporting requirements are more inclusive than the federal Clery Act requirements for university’s annual safety and security report.
 Numbers in the two reports will vary accordingly.

-Additional information on definitions, understanding the data, and a copy of the most recent full report for Minnesota universities is available at https://www.ohe.state.mn.us/sPages/SADR.cfm.
+Additional information on definitions, understanding the data, a copy of the most recent full report for Minnesota universities, and downloadable reports for prior years are available at https://www.ohe.state.mn.us/sPages/SADR.cfm.

-For incidents reported between January 1 and December 31, 2017.
+For incidents reported between January 1 and December 31 of the previous year.

 |1.
 The number of incidents of sexual assault reported to the institution during the prior calendar year within the scope defined above.

 |2.
 Of those in #1, the number that were investigated by the institution to determine whether the institution’s policy was violated.